mvallealvear/Tempmail/README.md

 private static final String XMashapeKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";
 ....`

-Register in Mashape, get your API key (UUID) and edit `XMashapeKey`.
+Register for free in Mashape, get your API key (UUID) and edit `XMashapeKey`.